rackerlabs/rackspace-how-to/content/cloud-dns/detailed-permissions-matrix-for-dns.md

 product_url: cloud-dns
 ---

-The Cloud DNS permissions matrix displays specific permissions for the following roles:
+The Cloud DNS permissions matrix displays specific permissions for the following role-based access control (RBAC) roles:

  - **Admin** - provides full access to create, read, update, and delete.
  - **Creator** - provides access to create, read, and update.
  - **Observer** - provides read-only access.

-The matrix displays the method names, their corresponding RESTful API commands, and the roles that are supported.
+The matrix displays the method names, their corresponding RESTful API commands, and the RBAC roles that are supported.

 ### Limits